Stash Invest Review: Start Investing With $5 or Less

 Investing is one of the best ways to earn passive income.
-Micro-investing apps make it possible to invest with only $5.
+Micro-investing apps make it possible to invest with $5 or less.
 These apps make it easy to start investing if you can’t afford to buy full shares of stocks and exchange-traded funds (ETFs) from another broker.

 Although only investing a few dollars at a time may seem insignificant, consistent investing can help you build a small nest egg.

 Stash Invest is one of the more popular investing apps for beginners.
 One reason why is that you can buy partial (fractional) shares of individual stocks and ETFs with as little as: